A Glass and a Cigarette

 A Glass and a Cigarette (سيجارة وكاس) is a 1955 Egyptian melodrama directed by Niazi Mostafa.
 It stars Samia Gamal and it is also the first film to feature Dalida (then known as Dalila) in a supporting role.

 Plot

 Hoda (Gamal) is a well-known entertainer in her thirties.
 She marries Mamdouh Samy (Nabil Al Alfi), a young surgeon, and leaves her glamorous lifestyle behind.
-Hoda supports Mamdouh in founding a hospital, but their marriage is threatened by the Italian head nurse, Lolanda (Dalida), who is drawn to Mamdouh.
-Suspecting an affair between her husband and Lolanda, Hoda turns to drinking and smoking for comfort.
+Hoda supports Mamdouh in founding a hospital, but their marriage is threatened by the Italian head nurse, Iolanda (Dalida), who is drawn to Mamdouh.
+Suspecting an affair between her husband and Iolanda, Hoda turns to drinking and smoking for comfort.